12 Old-School Restaurants in Houston for a Classic Night Out

 Galleria/Uptown

 Mere minutes away from the sprawling 610 Loop, this chic mainstay serves up the perfect FOMO for Instagram reels.
 Seriously, one snapshot of their groovy Whatamelon Margarita (a Tequila-based cocktail steeped with lime, mint, and a watermelon garnish on the rim) and their vibrant brunch spread, and you might get bombarded with messages to drop details on the restaurant.
 Annie, which originally opened in 1980, has gone through a number of contemporary renovations, but that eclectic allure that’s helped build their core customer base has never wavered.
-Their most recent redesign stretches back to 2019, when restaurant aficionado Ben Benjamin teamed up with James Beard recognized chef Robert Del Grande—who began working at the cafe a year after its debut— to revamp their menu.
-This partnership unveiled a world of goodies, such as their shrimp cocktail served with a light chile sauce, salmon set atop a bed of shiitake mushrooms, ribeyes, skirt steaks, and more.
+Their most recent redesign stretches back to 2019, when restaurant aficionado Ben Benjamin teamed up with James Beard recognized chef Robert Del Grande—who began working at the cafe a year after its debut—to revamp their menu.
+Some of the standouts are their shrimp cocktail served with a light chile sauce, salmon set atop a bed of shiitake mushrooms, ribeyes, and skirt steaks.

 How to book: Reserve via OpenTable, order take-out online, or get delivery through Grubhub and UberEats.